-As summer transitions to fall, cozy up with a bowl of this vegan and paleo roasted red pepper carrot soup to keep warm.
+As summer transitions to fall, cozy up with a bowl of this carrot and red pepper soup to keep warm.

 While it always pains me to bid farewell to summer, fall is almost upon us.
 You know it’s almost here when you can feel the crispness in the air at night and find yourself suddenly reaching for a cozy blanket or pair of slippers that have been tucked away for the last few months.
 And although there are plenty of ways to keep warm as fall approaches, one of the most delicious ways to stay cozy is soup.

-This roasted red pepper carrot cashew soup is one of my favorite ways to keep warm as we transition from summer to fall.
+This carrot and red pepper soup is one of my favorite ways to keep warm as we transition from summer to fall.
 It’s creamy and nourishing with a hint of fall spice; perfect for the in-between season.

 The deep flavor comes from roasting carrots and red bell peppers then sautéing and simmering them in a mix of spices before blending.
 It’s easy to make and has a creamy texture that’s warming and filling without being heavy.